rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/android.md

 For devices running Android 6.0 (API level 23) and higher, creating and operation on calls requires requesting runtime permissions.
 To simplify the implementation on this tutorial, `BaseActivity` checks the permissions on every Activity's `onStart()` and `onStop()`.
 To read more about the permissions needed, read here [TODO]

+---

+#Congratulations!

+You have implemented your first In App Voice application with Nexmo Client SDK for Android.